SanderMertens/flecs/docs/Manual.md

 Position, !Velocity
 ```

 This signature matches all entities that have `Position`, but not have `Velocity`.
-An expression with a `NOT` column does not pass any data into a system, which means that the `ecs_column` function is guaranteed to return `NULL` for a column.
+An expression with a `NOT` column does not pass any data into a system, which means that the `ecs_term` function is guaranteed to return `NULL` for a column.

 #### Optional
 The optional operator allows a signature to both match entities with and without a specific component.
 An exampole with an optional operator is: